 About Burn Injuries

 Burn injuries are tissue damage caused by exposure to fire, heat, chemicals, electricity, sun or other radiation.
-A burn can be a minor injury needing only first aid at home, or it can be a life-altering event that can result in permanent scarring and disfigurement or even death.
-Burns are defined by degrees according to how deep the damage to the skin tissue is.
+A burn can be a minor injury needing only first aid at home, or it can be a life-altering event that can result in permanent scarring, severe pain, disfigurement, or even death.
+Burns are defined by degree, according to how deep the damage to the skin tissue is.

 The burn degrees include:

 - Third degree: This is the most serious level of burn, with damage extending to the fat beneath the skin.
-A third degree burn may result in brown, black, or white skin in the damaged area and the skin may appear leathery.
+Third-degree burns result in brown, black, or white skin in the damaged area, and the skin may appear leathery.
 Additionally, the burn may destroy nerves, resulting in numbness.

-- Fourth degree: Fourth degree burns feature all of the symptoms of a third degree burn but the damage extends to the muscles or tendons.
+- Fourth degree: Fourth-degree burns feature all the symptoms of a third-degree burn, but the damage extends to the muscles or tendons.

 - The skin around the burn appears charred, blotchy, or leathery.

 - The burn was caused by electricity or chemicals.

 - You are having difficulty breathing, or the burn involves your airway.